hrishix6/HttpParrot/spec.md

 - [Mustache.js](https://mustache.github.io/)
 - [mime-db](https://www.npmjs.com/package/mime-db)

 All of the dependencies are included in the application package.
 Since app is storing all the user data offline in browser provided storage, it can function even when user is completely offline.
-Of course you wouldn't be able to test remove web services when offline but can still test locally running services.
+Of course you wouldn't be able to test remote web services when offline but can still test locally running services.

 ### 2.3 Platform requirements